Circumnavigation of Iceland 2021

 Just stroll around town and enjoy the lively atmosphere with cozy cafés and great restaurants, as well as lush gardens and the splendid view from the city church, Akureyrarkirkja.

-Or join us for a Seven-hour excursion to fabulous Goðafoss & Lake Mývatn.
+Here you also have the opportunity to join us for a Seven-hour optional excursion to fabulous Goðafoss & Lake Mývatn.

 Vestfjord, snowy and dramatic fjord landscapes at beautiful Vigur